robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-queries-and-syntax/data-types-on-disk-and-in-ram.md

----
-title: "Data types on disk and in RAM"
+#Data types on disk and in RAM
 linkTitle: "Data types on disk and in RAM"
 description: >
     Data types on disk and in RAM